JaanDev/SpritePacker/README.md

 Don't use `packer.py` or `unpacker.py` directly.

 ### Parameters:
-Firstly you must specify `pack` or `unpack`.
+Firstly you must specify `pack` or `unpack`.<br>
 `-i/--input`: specify input files/directories (you can specify multiple entries) splitted by spaces.
 `-o/--output`: specify an output directory.
-It will be created if it doesnt exist.
+It will be created if it doesnt exist.<br>
 `-I/--original`: specify original .plist files for the original `spriteOffset` field.
 If you don't use them, your sprites may be out-of-place (only if you are not making your own sprite sheet but editing an existing one).
 Only used for packing!
 You can just specify blank strings (`""`) to not use an original file.
-The number of these files must be the same as number of your inputs.
+The number of these files must be the same as number of your inputs.<br>
 `-p/--padding`: specify padding around sprites when packing (optional).
 A default value is 2.
 You can increase it if you see some weird artifacts at the edges of your sprites.

 You also may not use any of the `-i/-o/-I` params or only use some of them, then you will be able to use the file/directory picker for the remaining params.

 ### Example usage
-`python main.py pack -o sheets -i ".\extracted\GJ_GameSheet03-uhd" -I ".\orig\GJ_GameSheet03-uhd.plist" -p 6`
+`python main.py pack -o sheets -i ".\extracted\GJ_GameSheet03-uhd" -I ".\orig\GJ_GameSheet03-uhd.plist" -p 6`<br>
-`python main.py unpack -o . -i GJ_GameSheet03-uhd.plist` (the images from a plist are in `./GJ_GameSheet03-uhd` directory) `python main.py unpack` (the input file(s) and the output dir are specified through your system's file dialog)
+`python main.py unpack -o . -i GJ_GameSheet03-uhd.plist` (the images from a plist are in `./GJ_GameSheet03-uhd` directory)<br>
+`python main.py unpack` (the input file(s) and the output dir are specified through your system's file dialog)
 ```
 $ python main.py